 Though “reference-heavy video game humour” is a road very well traveled, I’ve always found Neptunia’s way of doing it to be extremely refreshing.
 It’s often extremely sincere, and less interested in easy dumps or heavy snark.
 Its targets usually end up being the gaming community itself, such as the foolishness of the console war or the damaging effects of people trying to ignore real life problems by indulging in games.
 For Neptunia, games are first and foremost a source of joy and love to be shared with friends.
 Then some other times they just have you collect flowers for a girl named Kaineh or fight “Bokemons” and I giggle like the dummy that I am.
 This is, after all, a series whose most distinctive enemy is a slime with dog ears due to a Japanese pun.

 The Neptunia series was born as a love-letter to the JRPG in what was perhaps its most unpopular moment.
 It embraces games that were panned for good reason.
-But unless you’re already a true believer, you probably need some sugar to make the medicine go down, and the beginning hours of Super Neptunia RPG are going to provide it.
+But unless you’re already a true believer, you probably need some sugar to make the medicine go down, and the beginning hours of Super Neptunia RPG are not going to provide it.
 Though I greatly enjoyed the game, I cannot recommend it outside of fans or those greatly taken in by the art style.
 Nep RPG falls short of its spin-off predecessor 4GO and the mainline VII.
 These are currently held as the peaks of the series, and I would heartily recommend them to newcomers and people looking to dabble into spin-offs alike.

 It’s hard to tell how much of this game’s triumphs and failures are due to Artisan Studios’ participation.
 None of the technical hiccups are foreign to CH games, and the beautiful art does draw heavily from the established Tsunako style.
 So it’s same ol’ same ol’ here at the Nep fan club.
 Do you remember our motto?
 Yeah, that’s right!
 I loved the game!
 Don’t play it!
 I, for one, will be looking forward to the upcoming Neptunia e-Ninja, but you dear reader, I am willing to bet you could be doing much better with your time.
 Until we Nep again!